Medusa reveals something the Greeks already suspected. Beauty and terror are not opposites. They are twins.

 Homer, Iliad 3.173–175

-And later, when she stands on the walls of Troy and looks upon the Greek army, she says quietly:
+And later, when she stands on the walls above the men dying in her name:

 Dog that I am, evil-minded—would that on the day my mother bore me a storm wind had swept me away to the mountains.